- Granville Hotel - Waterford (1)

 Day 4: Cliffs of Moher & Cong

-These majestic cliffs are a sight to behold in themselves and they are one of the reasons that many people visit Ireland each year.
+These majectic cliffs are a sight to behold in themselves and they are one of the reasons that many people visit Ireland each year.
 What people may not know is that The Cliffs feature is some very famous movies, including Ryan's Daughter, The Princess Bride, and even serve as the home to the cave that holds one of Voldemort's horcruxes in Harry Potter & the Half-Blood Prince.

-From there, your chauffeur will continue your drive up the coast and around Lough Corrib to Cong in Co.
+Continue on up the coast and around Lough Corrib to Cong in Co.
 Mayo.
 Cong and Ashford Castle, your home for the night, is where the majority of The Quiet Man was filmed.
 The film won John Ford his fourth Academy Award for Best Director and starred John Wayne amd Maureen O'Hara.